 This is a hot topic in my household, as both my husband and I design graphic layouts for others.
 Principles so basic and simple to us often escape those outside our own industry, and when working with them to market their products or services, we only wish for these folks to get better results.
 But occasionally we run into clients that do not listen to good advice and doggedly insist on their own romantic preconception, and then they wonder why it doesn’t yield the outcomes they want.
 What one finds pretty or a rare campaign that seems to work for another company very well may not work for yours or anyone else’s.
 Today I address any individuals or businesses that wish to advertise their talents, services or wares, in any printed form.

 There is such a thing as too much of a good thing.
-If your ad is in a book full of ads, where all of them feature bright colors, and your own ad is like a carnival of pre-school primary hue, it’s overwhelming, and no one can even really see it anymore (not to mention that too much white or too many bright colors tend to look cheap if not childish).
+If your ad is in a book full of ads, where all of them feature bright colors, and your own ad is like a carnival of pre-school primary hue, it’s overwhelming, and no one can even really see it anymore in such a loud mob (not to mention that too much white or too many bright colors tend to look cheap if not childish).
 Bear in mind that overstimulation can make people glaze over.
-Think of the volume of signage in certain big-box stores; it’s too much to process and your brain goes blank.
+Think of the volume of signage in certain big-box stores: it’s too much to process and your brain goes blank.
 This is why you often see random people in these box stores wandering aimlessly like zombies.
 It’s the same with your print ad.
-Too much color, too many pictures, and/or too much verbiage and it assaults the eyes, and then for rest, your intended potential customers turn the page – this is not what you want!
+Too much color, too many pictures, and/or too much verbiage and it assaults the eyes, and then to get some rest, your intended potential customers turn the page – this is not what you want!

-If everyone is doing the same thing, how are you to stand out?
+If everyone is doing the same thing, how then are you to stand out?
 If you have everything in large bold type, how can anyone figure out how to prioritize the information and know which information is the most important?
 If you have ten offers on an ad that’s only the size of a dollar bill, how small does that print have to be?
 Can anyone read it, even if the registration is perfect?
-The printer doesn’t always live up to the designer’s expectations; leave a little room in your font choice for overcoming registration issues; know that these printer problems are out of the designer’s control.
+Especially if an area is printed in reverse, the printer doesn’t always live up to the designer’s expectations; leave a little room in your font choice for overcoming registration issues; know that these printer problems are utterly out of the designer’s control.

 Do not attempt to list every single thing you peddle on your ad.
 There isn’t room; it looks cluttered and ugly.
 It’s too much to read – and you need to demonstrate more respect for the time of your potential customer – many flip through magazines, circulars and coupon books with alarming speed, and you have mere seconds to make an impression and hook them – just like HR reps do with résumés.
 The wee font size necessary to accommodate such information overload will be too small, and essentially be wasted gibberish.
 Listing, or even seemingly listing, every thing that you offer leaves nothing for the imagination – which can work against you as much as for you.
 Think: at least if they don‘t know that you don’t have x or y and come looking for it, they can serendipitously discover z and still become a happy customer.
 But if you listed everything and they saw beforehand that you didn’t have x or y, they might not have come at all, and you would have missed that sale of the z that they didn’t even know that they wanted yet.
 Remember that it’s an ad, not an article or book.
 You have very little time to make a meaningful impression.
 So provide contact information, and only highlights and teasers; don’t put it all out on display like it’s a red light district.
 And leave some things unspoken in this ad that you will instead include in the next one, to keep your series of promotions fresh and engaging, as well as giving an unconscious cue to customers that business is doing well, and there’s a reason – and they will want to discover what that reason is.